Friday, October 31, 2025

 Lockhart made her film debut with her parents in a film version of A Christmas Carol in 1938.
 Some of her other film credits included All This, and Heaven Too (1940), Sergeant York (1941), Meet Me in St. Louis (1944), The Yearling (1946), and Troll (1986).
 In 1948, she received a Special Tony Award for Outstanding Performance by a Newcomer (a category that no longer exists) for her role on Broadway in For Love or Money.

-Ms. Lockhart was one of the last surviving actors from the Golden Age of Hollywood, with a career spanning nearly 90 years.
+Ms. Lockhart was one of the last surviving stars from the Golden Age of Hollywood, with a career spanning nearly 90 years.
 She was a two-time Emmy Award nominee and a Tony Award winner.
 She did a great job portraying mothers on television.
 She will be deeply missed.

 Ed Williams